2019ChenGong/DPImageBench/README.md

 ## Todo

 We can save the figure of bug into ./bug_fig/.
+[Chen: OK]

 - [] recoding the intermediate results of methods with tqdm.